-- 7.9 At paragraph 7.6 the Report states that the problems encountered by the Applicants (prior to procedural improvements described at paragraph 5.43 of the Part One Briefing) were exacerbated by the Helpline which ~~was~~ ~~were~~ not able to offer assistance.
-Post Office is not aware of the specific calls or incidents that the Report is referring to which are alleged to demonstrate a thematic failure to provide adequate advice. - 7.10 This is ~~very much~~ an issue that will need to be considered on case by case basis depending on the advice provided to an individual Applicant.
-However, as noted above, the reconciliation process conducted by Post Office means that regardless of advice given by the Helpline, any error would be corrected in due course.
+- 7.9 At paragraph 7.6 the Report states that the problems encountered by the Applicants (prior to procedural improvements described at paragraph 5.43 of the Part One Briefing) were exacerbated by the Helpline which was not able to offer assistance.
+Post Office is not aware of the specific calls or incidents that the Report is referring to which are alleged to demonstrate a thematic failure to provide adequate advice. - 7.10 This is an issue that will need to be considered on a case by case basis depending on the advice provided to an individual Applicant.
+However, as noted above, the reconciliation process conducted by Post Office means that any error would be corrected in due course.